 Presets List Page

-1. To Add a New preset, click the Add New button at the top right of your screen
+- Add a New preset by clicking the Add New button at the top right of your screen

-2. To Edit or Delete a Preset, click the related icon at the top right of the box for the relevant preset.
+- To Edit or Delete a Preset, click the Edit (pen) or Delete (bin) icons at the top right of the box for the relevant preset.

-3. To see a preview of the preset, with the applied transformations, click the open icon (next to Delete).
+- To Preview a preset with the transformations applied; click the open in tab icon (next to Delete).
 This will open a preview in a new tab on your browser.

 Add a New Preset

 The Add New Preset page is where you can create your presets.
-Users will be able to choose between Advanced and Basic Presets, with Basic being the default when you load the page.
+Once Global Presets has been selected as the Preset Type, Users will be able to choose between Advanced and Basic Presets, with Basic being the default when you load the page.
 Advanced Presets allow you to apply additional transformation options.
 Fields from both, as well as the logic of how they are used, are listed below.